dchaudhari7177/LexicalAnalysis/README.md

-Demonstrated The Lexical Analyzer using Java
+Demonstrated The Lexical Analyzer using Java An d Python